 The data center industry in India is booming.
 According to a report by MarketsandMarkets, the Indian data center market is estimated to reach USD 1.5 billion by 2022 from USD 1.0 billion in 2018, growing at a rate of 11.4% during the period.
-The mushrooming of data centers in India can be attributed to the rise in internet penetration coupled with the advancements in cloud computing, Internet of Things (IoT) and Artificial Intelligence (AI).
+The mushrooming of data centers in India can be attributed to the rise in internet penetration coupled with the advancements in cloud computing, cloud hosting, Internet of Things (IoT) and Artificial Intelligence (AI).

 Unfortunately, the data centers in India have failed to keep pace with the burgeoning demand for data storage, processing and management.
 Their inability to operate at optimal efficiency hampers the quality of their service and also wastes precious resources.